This program is no longer accepting applications.

 Businesses and non-profits must meet the following eligibility requirements:

-- For-profit independently operated or Non-profit business located in Santa Ana
+- For-profit independently operated restaurants or bars located in Santa Ana

-- Maximum of twenty-five (25) full time equivalent (FTE) employees or less (including the owner)
+- Maximum of ten (10) full time equivalent (FTE) employees or less (including the owner)

 - Must have been in operation as of March 1, 2020